liquidprompt/liquidprompt/README.md

 (like the colormap of the load or the colors of the branch name).
 * detached sessions only looks for `screen`, a `tmux` support would be nice…
 * Does not display the number of commits to be pushed in Mercurial repositories.
+* Browsing into very large subversion repositories may dramatically slow down the display of the liquid prompt.
 * Subversion repository cannot display commits to be pushed, this is a limitation of the Subversion versionning model.
 * The proxy detection only uses the `$http_proxy` environment variable.